jupyter/docker-stacks/.github/issue_template.md

 Hi!
 Thanks for using Jupyter's docker-stacks images.

-If you are requesting a library upgrade or addition in one of the existing images, please state the desired library name and version of the library here.
+If you are requesting a library upgrade or addition in one of the existing images, please state the desired library name and version here and disregard the remaining sections.

 If you are reporting an issue with one of the existing images, please answer the questions below to help us troubleshoot the problem.
 Please be as thorough as possible.